elianachavarria/paper/paper.md

 A large uncertainty in modelling BBOA is the extent to wich measurements made in the literature can be applied at a regional scale.

+# Simulations
+We simulate the evolution of particles sizes as they are transported away from the source region.